cn0047/stash/ed/theory.md

 Latency - speed limit on high-way.

 Concurrency - single process use multiple threads.
+But each thread uses the same resource concurrently.
+Parallel - concurrency without using same resource.

 Race condition - when events do not happen in the order the programmer intended.